devdiptapal/you-dot-com-wikimedia-analysis/README.md

 Analysis focuses on analyzing a Wikimedia clicks dataset that tells you where users are navigating from and to, and the number of people in a given month that are going from one link to another.The technical implementation of the project is that we:

+Prerequisites
-Download data from --> to the data/ folder (https://dumps.wikimedia.org/other/clickstream/2023-12/clickstream-enwiki-2023-12.tsv.gz)
+- Download data from --> to the data/ folder (https://dumps.wikimedia.org/other/clickstream/2023-12/clickstream-enwiki-2023-12.tsv.gz)
+- Set up virtual environment / venv folder

 Exploratory questions